zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 > The biggest roadblock (aside from coming up with a rule that makes sense) is implementation; validation should only be skipped on very specific subcommand-option combinations, and it’s not trivial to pass all the needed context all the way down to where the validation is done.

 This "pass all the needed context" language appears to refer to the December 2020 discovery.
-There's also a reference to issue 6607, ["Build Logic Refactor"](https://github.com/pypa/pip/issues/6607) from June 2019, which proposes some cleanups for that context chain.
+There's also a reference to [issue 6607](https://github.com/pypa/pip/issues/6607), "Build Logic Refactor", from June 2019, which proposes some cleanups for that context chain.

 (Again, the complaints made on issue 1884 in August 2020 are not addressed.)